 So how can we defuse the situation?
 Here are some ideas (in escalating order):

 - Declare that, if the troops are not disbanded, no offensive action will be taken against soldiers or civilians, but instead political leaders will be targeted.

-- Arm everyone along the US side of the border with any weapons they liked – for free (In Switzerland, for instance, every household has to have a gun – and the Swiss have not been involved in a war in 800 years, despite being right in the middle of Europe!).
+- Arm everyone along the US side of the border with any weapons they liked – for free (In Switzerland, for instance, every household has to have a gun – and the Swiss have not been involved in a war in eight hundred years, despite being right in the middle of Europe!).

 - Offer the foreign troops sanctuary, property and jobs if they lay down their arms, desert and cross the border peacefully.

 - If the threat continues to escalate, offer one hundred million dollars in gold to anyone who can convince the Canadian PM to demobilise his troops (using whatever methods work the best).